-BENCHMARKING EVENTS ASSESSMENT OF RESEARCH SOFTWARE Support of SCIENTIFIC BENCHMARKING Systematic SOFTWARE MONITORING Provision of a SOFTWARE OBSERVATORY protocols for assessing the scientific performance of bioinformatics methods in a qualitative and reproducible manner. of bioinformatics tools, server and workflows for assessing software-quality metrics at individual level. for assessing the technical efficiency of bioinformatics tools, servers and/or workflows.
+BENCHMARKING EVENTS ASSESSMENT OF RESEARCH SOFTWARE Support of Systematic Provision of a SCIENTIFIC SOFTWARE MONITORING SOFTWARE OBSERVATORY BENCHMARKING protocols for assessing the scientific of bioinformatics tools, server and workflows for for assessing the technical efficiency of performance of bioinformatics methods assessing software-quality metrics at individual bioinformatics tools, servers and/or workflows. in a qualitative and reproducible manner. level.